Joe Kubert: DC Comics and Sgt. Rock

 Beginning with Our Army at War #32 (March 1955), Kubert began to freelance again for DC Comics, in addition to Lev Gleason Publications and Atlas Comics, the 1950s iteration of Marvel Comics.
 By the end of the year he was drawing for DC exclusively.
 DC editor Julius Schwartz assigned Kubert, Robert Kanigher, and Carmine Infantino to the company's first attempt at reviving superheroes: an updated version of the Flash that would appear in Showcase #4 (Oct.
 1956).
-The eventual success of the new, science-fiction oriented Flash heralded the wholesale return of superheroes, and the beginning of what fans and historians call the Silver Age of Comic Books.
+The eventual success of the new, science fiction-oriented Flash heralded the wholesale return of superheroes, and the beginning of what fans and historians call the Silver Age of Comic Books.
 In the coming years, Kubert would work on such characters as the medieval adventurer the Viking Prince and features starring Sgt.
 Rock and The Haunted Tank in the war comic G.I.
 Combat.
 He and writer Gardner Fox created a new version of Hawkman in The Brave and the Bold #34 (Feb.–March 1961) with the character receiving his own title three years later.
-Kubert's work on Hawkman and in G.I.
-Combat would become known as his signature efforts.
+Kubert's work on Hawkman and Sgt.
+Rock would become known as his signature efforts.
 Kubert's main collaborator on the war comics was writer/editor Kanigher.
 Their work together on Sgt.
 Rock is considered a memorable contribution to the comics medium.
 They introduced Enemy Ace in Our Army at War #151 (Feb.
 1965).

 From 1965 through 1967 he collaborated with author Robin Moore on the syndicated daily comic strip Tales of the Green Beret for the Chicago Tribune.

 Kubert served as DC Comics' director of publications from 1967 to 1976.
 He made the Unknown Soldier the lead feature of Star Spangled War Stories with issue #151 (June–July 1970) and initiated titles based on such Edgar Rice Burroughs properties as Tarzan and Korak.
 Comics historian Les Daniels noted that Kubert's "scripts and artwork ranked among the most authentic and effective ever seen."
 DC Comics writer and executive Paul Levitz stated in 2010 that "Joe Kubert produced an adaptation that Burroughs aficionados could respect."
-Kubert supervised the production of the comic books Sgt.
-Rock and Weird Worlds.
-While performing supervisory duties he continued to draw for some books, notably Tarzan from 1972 to 1975 and drew covers for Rima the Jungle Girl from 1974 to 1975.
+Kubert edited a number of comic books for DC, including taking over as editor of Sgt.
+Rock and other military titles and editing Tarzan and other books based on Burroughs' characters.
+While performing supervisory duties he continued to draw for some books, notably Tarzan from 1972 to 1975 and drew covers and layouts for Rima the Jungle Girl from 1974 to 1975.
 He edited Limited Collectors' Edition #C–36 which features stories from the Book of Genesis adapted by writer Sheldon Mayer and artist Nestor Redondo.
 Kubert and Kanigher created Ragman in the first issue (Aug.–Sept.
 1976) of that character's short-lived ongoing series.